dmatrix/spark-misc/src/py/window_funcs/WINDOW_FUNCTIONS_STRATEGY_GUIDE.md

 # PySpark Window Functions: Strategy Selection Guide

-When faced with analytical challenges in PySpark, choosing the right window function approach can make the difference between a sluggish query and lightning-fast insights.
+When faced with analytical challenges in PySpark, choosing the right window function approach can make the difference between slow and fast query execution.
 This comprehensive strategy guide helps you navigate the six essential window function patterns and select the optimal approach for your specific business scenario.

 ## 🎯 The Decision Framework